soshilaja/electron_video_player/README.md

 # electron_video_player
-An inspiration for a video player and media converter from electron.js examples
+Inspiration for a video player and media converter from electron.js examples

 This project is Powered by PLYR